qatrackplus/qatrackplus/docs/install/config.rst

 AUTHENTICATION_BACKENDS
 .......................

-In order to use the AD backend, you need to set the `AUTHENTICATION BACKENDS` setting as follows:
+In order to use one of the Active Directory backends, you need to copy the `AUTHENTICATION BACKENDS` setting to your local_settings.py and uncomment the :ref:`backend <auth_backends>` you want to use e.g.:

 .. code-block:: python

-    AUTHENTICATION_BACKENDS = (
+    AUTHENTICATION_BACKENDS = [
-        'django.contrib.auth.backends.ModelBackend',
+        'qatrack.accounts.backends.QATrackAccountBackend',
         'qatrack.accounts.backends.ActiveDirectoryGroupMembershipSSLBackend',
-    )
+        # 'qatrack.accounts.backends.WindowsIntegratedAuthenticationBackend',
+        # 'qatrack.accounts.backends.QATrackAdfsAuthCodeBackend',
+    ]

 General AD Settings
 ...................